The Laws of Oklahoma

 The main distinction between trafficking and distribution lies in the scale and severity.
 Trafficking involves large-scale transactions, movement, or possession of controlled substances that surpass legal thresholds, typically resulting in felony charges with steep penalties.
 Distribution refers to smaller-scale transfers or sales and may be charged as felonies or misdemeanors, depending on the amount and setting.

-What Is Aggravated Trafficking in Oklahoma?
+What Is Aggravated Drug Trafficking in Oklahoma?

-Quantities for Aggravated Trafficking in Oklahoma
+What Quantities Are Considered Aggravated Trafficking in Oklahoma?

 Below are some of the minimum amounts that can lead to aggravated trafficking charges: